FAQs

 PINs serve as a method of locating animals in a Control Area during an outbreak and are also included on movement permits.
 It is important that the PIN reflect the actual location of the animals (latitude, longitude).
 If you have multiple or adjoining locations with animals, contact your State Animal Health Official for guidance on how many PINs may be needed.

 Yes, there are Secure Food Supply plans for swine, dairy cattle, and sheep.
 The Secure Pork, Milk, Beef, and Sheep and Wool Supply plans were developed together, so recommendations are similar with species-specific differences where needed.
-Secure Goat Supply was largely based on Secure Sheep and Wool Supply and uses many of the resources directly from SSWS.
-More information is available on the Secure Milk Supply website, Secure Pork Supply website and Secure Sheep and Wool Supply website and Secure Goat Supply website.
+More information is available on the Secure Milk Supply website, Secure Pork Supply website and Secure Sheep and Wool Supply website.

 Regulatory Officials are local, state, tribal, and federal officials who have the authority and responsibility to respond to foreign animal disease outbreaks.

-• Watch the 8-minute FMD Vaccination video for that answer and much more information.
+• Watch the 8-minute FMD Vaccination video on the Monitor for Disease page for that answer and much more information.

 • Effective FMD vaccines do exist, but they are strain specific (most strains require their own vaccine and do not cross-protect against infection from other strains, also known as subtypes).